balacode/one-file-pdf/README.md

 - **ALTERED API: ToPoints(): added error return value**

 - Initialize PDF automatically, even when NewPDF() wasn't called.
 The paper size is A4, and the units CM by default.
-You have to use NewPDF() to specify a paper size.
+To specify a different paper size, use NewPDF().
 - No need to add the first page with AddPage().
 It is inserted automatically.
 - New error handling methods Clean(), Errors(), ErrorInfo() and PullError().
 - SetColumnWidths(): can be called without arguments when you need to reset all columns.